r-bit-rry/LastTimer/Ledger.md

 7. 🔄 **Template Functionality Fix**
    - Ensuring template saving and loading works correctly
    - Improving the template selection interface
+   - When marking a timer for the template, it creates infinite amount of templates

+8. ⏳ **Settings tab Fix**
+   - Ensure settings display correctly
+   - Ensure toggles take affect

+9. ⏳ **Remove redundant title**
+   - There are two titles at the top, saying the same, remove the lower one, keep the upper one.
+   - At the bottom of the screen there is a large unneeded padding from the bottom to the icons, increase the icon size a bit, and decrease the size of the padding.

+10. ⏳ **Design overhaul**
+    - Make the design more slick and minimalistic
+    - Allow swipe sideways to change between tabs
+    - Create a nicer timepicker with swiping up and down across time (hour minutes seconds)

+11. ⏳ **Group cascading timer**
+    - Fix starting the timer group/cascading, currently play button doesn't do much

 Legend:
 - ✅ Completed